-object XcmsExperiment, XCMSnExp or OnDiskMSnExp object. ignored. chromPeaks For manualChromPeaks: matrix defining the boundaries of the chromatographic peaks with one row per chromatographic peak and columns "mzmin", "mzmax", "rtmin" and "rtmax" defining the m/z and retention time region of each peak. samples For manualChromPeaks: optional integer defining individual samples in which the peak integration should be performed.
-Defaults to all samples. msLevel integer(1) defining the MS level in which peak integration should be performed.
+object XcmsExperiment, XCMSnExp or MSnbase::OnDiskMSnExp object. ignored. chromPeaks For manualChromPeaks: matrix defining the boundaries of the chromatographic peaks with one row per chromatographic peak and columns "mzmin", "mzmax", "rtmin" and "rtmax" defining the m/z and retention time region of each peak. samples For manualChromPeaks: optional integer defining individual samples in which the peak integration should be performed.
+Defaults to all samples. msLevel integer(1) defining the MS level in which peak integration should be per- formed.
 Only a single MS level at a time is supported.
-Defaults to msLevel = manualChromPeaks 211 chunkSize integer(1) defining the number of files (samples) that should be loaded into memory and processed at the same time.
+Defaults to msLevel = 1L. chunkSize integer(1) defining the number of files (samples) that should be loaded into memory and processed at the same time.
 Peak integration is then performed in parallel (per sample) on this subset data.
-This setting thus allows to balance between memory demand and speed (due to parallel processing).
-Because parallel processing can only performed on the subset of data currently loaded into memory in each iteration, the value for chunkSize should match the defined parallel setting setup.
-Using a parallel processing setup using 4 CPUs (separate processes) but using chunkSize = lwill not perform any parallel processing, as only the data from to the total number of samples in an experiment will load the full MS data into to the total number of samples in an experiment will load the full MS data in parallel processing settings (see BiocParallel::bpparam() for details).
+This setting thus allows to balance be- tween memory demand and speed (due to parallel processing).
+Because parallel processing can only performed on the subset of data currently loaded into mem- ory in each iteration, the value for chunkSize should match the defined parallel setting setup.
+Using a parallel processing setup using 4 CPUs (separate pro- cesses) but using chunkSize = 1will not perform any parallel processing, as only the data to the total number of samples in an experiment will load the full MS data into memory and will thus in most settings cause an out-of-memory error.
+BPPARAM parallel processing settings (see BiocParallel::bpparam() for details). peakIdx For manualFeatures: list of integer vectors with the indices of chromato- graphic peaks in the object's chromPeaks matrix that should be grouped into features.